Millet (Ottoman Empire): Use for Sassanid Empire

-In a 1910 book William Ainger Wigram used the term melet in application to the Persian Sassanid Empire, arguing that the situation there was similar to the Ottoman millet system and no other term was readily available to describe it.
+In a 1910 book William Ainger Wigram used the term melet in application to the Persian Sasanian Empire, arguing that the situation there was similar to the Ottoman millet system and no other term was readily available to describe it.
 Some other authors have also adopted this usage.
-The early Christians there were forming the Church of the East (later known as the Nestorian Church after the Nestorian schism).
+The early Christians there formed the Church of the East (later known as the Nestorian Church after the Nestorian schism).
 The Church of the East's leader, the Catholicos or Patriarch of the East, was responsible to the Persian king for the Christians within the Empire.
 This system of maintaining the Christians as a protected religious community continued after the Islamic conquest of the Sassanids, and the community of Nestorian Christians flourished and was able to send missionaries far past the Empire's borders, reaching as far as China and India.